Dowell-Lab/codeclub/Conf_Seminars/ASHG_2024/README.md

 * How do we name genomic rearrangements (https://isen.karger.com/)
 * How do we name CREs?
   * RefSeq is currently trying with LOC functional elements ([Paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC8744684/))
-## B. Clinical interpretation of variants
+## C. Clinical interpretation of variants
 * Recommendations for clinical interpretation of variants found in non-coding regions of the genome (Paper)
 * ClinVar trying to represent functional data of cREs with a new [mock up](http://github.com/ncbi/clinvar/) – looking for feedback at clinvar@ncbi.nlm.nih.gov